 alternative theories."
 22

 See also: The

 'Principle of Least Astonishment', by Andrew Snelling -- to learn more on

-how fast the field could flip-flop (based on actual measurements of course).
+how fast the field could flip-flop (based on actual measurements).

 San Andreas Fault